Expanding William Hill buys out online partner

-William Hill (WMH.L) is to pay 424 million pounds for full control of its online business, marking an acceleration of the expansion of Britain's largest bookmaker.
+William Hill (WMH.L) is to pay 424 million pounds ($643 million) for full control of its online business, marking an acceleration of the expansion of Britain's largest bookmaker.

 The deal to buy out the 29 percent stake in William Hill Online held by software company Playtech (PTEC.L) was the company's second major deal in the past three months.